tgenaitay/wagon-events-dashboard/README.md

 ## Instructions

-1. Run a local server (use `serve` command) with port 8000 and open this dashboard on http://localhost:8000/
+1. Run a local server with port 8000 and open this dashboard on http://localhost:8000/.

+If you don't have the `serve` alias, you can make one here:

+`alias serve='ruby -run -e httpd . -p 8000'  # Or python -m SimpleHTTPServer :)`

-2. Enter our 知晓云 clientID once
+2. Enter our `知晓云 clientID` once

-3. Register an account or login
+3. Register an account or login!

 ## Dependency